Elmegaard/D2TxtImporter/README.md

 - Add better searching on web part
 - Internet Explorer not supported, and I am not doing it either.

+# Issues
+If you open an issue, please provide the required .txt and .tbl files so I can debug it.
+As mentioned above, I only have the vanilla files for 1.13c to test with.

 # Credits
 - .tbl import functionality: https://github.com/kambala-decapitator/QTblEditor
 - Ascended1962 (Creator of Diablo 2 Enriched): General help with the project